 Carate: Located on the southern tip of the Osa Peninsula, Playa Carate is one of the most isolated beaches in Costa Rica.
 The jungle lined beaches are the gateway to the southern end of Corcovado National Park.

 Cahuita: There are several beaches in the small town of Cahuita.
-The most beautiful are the white sand beaches within Cahuita National Park.
+The most beautiful are the grey sand beaches within Cahuita National Park.
 There is great swimming and snorkeling in this area which is backed by rainforest that is teaming with wildlife.

 Playa Cocles: This is the closest beach to the south of Puerto Viejo.
-It is a long, white sand, spectacularly beautiful beach that is good for surfing nearly year round at the north end and better suited for swimming in the middle and southern end.
+It is a long, grey sand, spectacularly beautiful beach that is good for surfing nearly year round at the north end and better suited for swimming in the middle and southern end.

 Manzanillo: This is possibly the most beautiful beach area in Costa Rica, but protected from building as it is within a wildlife refuge.
 Day trips are available from nearby Puerto Viejo.